jordanmckin/D277/README.md

 B.  Include each of the following elements within your website, using suitable markup:

-1.  a link that opens an external website in a new window or tab using the target attribute
+x  a link that opens an external website in a new window or tab using the target attribute

-2.  an HTML-coded ordered list with at least three list items
+x.  an HTML-coded ordered list with at least three list items

 x.  an HTML-coded unordered list with at least three list items

-4.  an HTML-coded table consisting of 3–6 columns and 3–6 rows to organize content
+x.  an HTML-coded table consisting of 3–6 columns and 3–6 rows to organize content

 C.  Create an external CSS file with the following CSS rules and formatting, and apply these rules to enhance your website content:

-1.  each of the following styles for text:
+x.  each of the following styles for text:

 x  one font-family declaration